Exercise can stave off heart disease. Every little step helps, especially those who are at higher risk of developing diabetes.

 A moderately intense workout will cause your heart rate to beat at 64-75 percent of your maximum heart rate.
 As a general rule, you should be able to talk in short sentences, but not sing.

 Moderately intense activities include jogging, brisk walking, swimming or cycling.
-Feel free to start off with some low-intensity activities like strolling, and gradually increase the pace over time.
+Always start off with some low-intensity activities like strolling, and gradually increase the pace over time.

 You could begin with a simple 15-minute walk every day, or a 20-minute slow jog at least three times a week.
 When you feel more confident, slowly build it up to at least 150 - 300 minutes of moderate-intensity activity a week.